Why do we spring clean?

 “Having a well-executed plan is clearly key,” agrees Laura Pearson, founder of Intentional with Laura, a life coach who helps clients intentionally declutter their homes, minds and lifestyles.

-By having a clear plan when you start, you’re far more likely to succeed – and are less likely to give up halfway through.
+Studies also show that by having a clear plan when you start, you’re far more likely to succeed – and are less likely to give up halfway through.

 But what if your home is filled with years of memories in the form of trinkets, photos, gifts and souvenirs?
 Disposing of them might feel disrespectful.
 Pearson explains why we sometimes struggle to let go.